 For particularly talented and motivated students, the Department of Physics offers an “Honors Track” for Bachelor students.

-Students may apply for admission to the Honors Track after the end of their first year of studies in the Bachelor of Physics.
-To qualify, students must successfully complete all compulsory courses of the first year of Bachelor study with very good results.
-In exceptional cases, first-year students may be included directly into the Honors Track: e.g. graduates of student studies (Schülerstudium) with particularly good grades, winners of student competitions in physics, etc.
+Students may apply for admission to the Honors Track after the first year of study in the bachelor's degree program in physics.
+The prerequisite is that students have completed all required courses of the first bachelor's degree year with very good grades.
+In exceptional cases, first-year students may be admitted directly to the Honors Track: e.g., graduates of a high school course with particularly high grades, winners of high school competitions in physics, etc.

-To apply for the Honors Track an application including a motivation letter (1-page maximum), a transcript of studies, a high school transcript, and a curriculum vitae (1-page maximum) is required.
-Applicants should have completed their 2nd semester (exceptional cases warranting early admission should contact the coordinator beforehand).
-Documents should be sent to the studies coordinator anytime but before September 1st to be eligible for the respective autumn semester.
-To ensure that the track remains exclusive to excellent students, an average of 5.5 or higher in the first year is desirable.
+To apply for the Honors Track, an application including a letter of motivation (maximum 1 page), proof of study, high school diploma, and curriculum vitae (maximum 1 page) is required.
+Applicants should have completed their 2nd semester (exceptional cases warranting early admission should contact the coordinator in advance).
+Materials should be sent to the program coordinator at any time, but before September 1, in order to be admitted for that fall semester.
+To ensure that the track is reserved exclusively for excellent students, a grade point average of 5.5 or better in the first year is desirable.

-A central part of the Honors Track is an obligatory research internship in one of the research groups of the Department of Physics, which is usually carried out in the 5th or 6thsemester.
-The research internship has a volume of 8 CP which are acquired in the form of a learning contract.
-In addition, Honors Track students complete all compulsory courses of the Bachelor of Physics, however, if necessary, in a different order:
+A central component of the Honors Track is a mandatory research internship in one of the research groups of the Department of Physics, which is usually carried out in the 5th or 6th semester.
+The research internship is worth 8 CP, which are earned in the form of a Learning Contract.
+In addition, Honors Track students complete all required courses of the Bachelor of Physics, but in a different sequence if necessary:

-- Honors Track students with a special interest in experimental physics complete the compulsory courses in the same order as indicated in the standard curriculum.
-They then carry out the research internship in one of the experimental research groups in the 5th and 6th semesters.
+- Honors Track students with a special interest in experimental physics complete the required courses in the same order as specified in the standard curriculum.
+They then complete the research internship in one of the experimental research groups during the 5th and 6th semesters.

-- Honors Track students with a special interest in theoretical physics attend the compulsory theory lecture "Quantum Mechanics" including the associated exercise already in the 3rd semester and the elective lecture with exercises "Higher Quantum Mechanics and Quantum Field Theory" in the 4th semester.
-The early completion of these theory lectures then prepares these students to carry out a research internship in one of the theory research groups in the 5th and 6th semesters.
+- Honors-track students with a special interest in theoretical physics take the compulsory theory lecture "Quantum Mechanics" including the associated exercise already in the 3rd semester and the elective lecture with exercises "Higher Quantum Mechanics and Quantum Field Theory" in the 4th semester.
+Early completion of these theory lectures then prepares these students to do a research internship in one of the theory research groups in the 5th and 6th semesters.

-Focusing on experimental or theoretical physics as part of the Bachelor's degree does not restrict the freedom of choice in the subsequent Master's program.
+The focus on experimental or theoretical physics in the bachelor's program does not limit the freedom of choice in the subsequent master's program.

 Honors Track Students 2019